lehnertu/taros/README.md

 1) a simulated GPS sensor
 2) a Blink module operating the on-board LED

+Development of a ground control station has been started as a Flutter project.
+It is intended for controlling the robot using a mobile device.

 ## Branches

 There are two branches that are maintained in parallel.